simerplaha/SwayDB/README.md

 - **Contributing to core internals**
     - See code marked `TODO`.
+    - Pick any small section to improve.
+You will find that everything is a function and can be unit-tested independently, so you can easily pick anything to work on.

 ## Project status

 Your feedback and review is very important to get to production.
 Please get involved via chat, issues or email which is on my [profile](https://github.com/simerplaha).

-Undergoing performance optimisations.
+Undergoing testing & performance optimisations.
 Future releases might not be backward compatible until we are production ready.

 See tasks labelled [Production release](https://github.com/simerplaha/SwayDB/labels/Production%20release) that are required before becoming production ready.